 One of the most important & basic metrics of any website’s success is its conversion ratio.
 No matter how hard you have worked to build a website, if there are no or low conversions, you may not be able to succeed.

-These days users prefer to use smart devices such as mobiles & tablets to browse the information on internet rather than using their desktops.
+These days users prefer to use smart devices such as mobiles & tablets to browse information on the internet rather than using their desktops.

 This puts a lot of pressure on website owners as they might not get enough conversions if their websites are not mobile responsive.

-A professional web developer would always design a website in a way that if someone browses it uses their mobile devices or tablets, the website is as responsive as it is on a desktop.
+A professional web developer would always design a website in a way that if someone browses it using their mobile devices or tablets, the website is as responsive as it is on a desktop.

 This means that the desired actions are completed even though a user is viewing the website through their smart devices.

-Some of these actions that get you high conversions are; signing up, clicking a specific button, making a sale, filling out a form or simply sharing the content to social media.
+Some of these actions that get you high conversions are; signing up, clicking a specific button, making a sale, filling out a form, or simply sharing the content to social media.